Kalugy/Kalugy/README.md

 I’m diving deeper into JavaScript and working on projects that push the boundaries of my full-stack development skills

 📚 My Interests
-- Building projects
+- Build Practical Projects
-- Create projects
+- Develop Creative Solutions
-- Experimenting with new frameworks and tools in the JavaScript ecosystem
+- Explore New Frameworks and Tools
-- Aws certifications
+- Pursue AWS Certifications

 🚧 💡 Coding side Projects and code hobbies